Tax loss harvesting can reduce your taxes.

 But there is another way to get even more out of your portfolio—using investment losses to improve your after-tax returns with a method called tax loss harvesting.
 In this white paper, we introduce Betterment’s new Tax Loss Harvesting+™ (TLH+™): a sophisticated, fully automated service for Betterment customers.

-Betterment’s new TLH+ service scans portfolios every day for opportunities (temporary dips that result from market volatility) to realize losses which can be valuable come tax time.
+Betterment’s TLH+ service scans portfolios regularly for opportunities (temporary dips that result from market volatility) to realize losses which can be valuable come tax time.
 While the concept of tax loss harvesting is not new for wealthy investors, TLH+ utilizes a number of innovations that typical implementations lack.
 It takes a holistic approach to tax-efficiency, optimizing every user-initiated transaction in addition to adding value through automated activity, such as rebalances.

 What is tax loss harvesting?